 Benefits Of A Home-Made Diet for Dogs And Cats

-What kind of food are you feeding to your pets?
+What kind of food are you feeding your pets?

-Are you thinking of transitioning your dog or cat off of a dry food?
+Are you thinking of transitioning your dog or cat off of dry food?

 Does your pet have any health issues like allergies, GI upset, or just seems like they don't like their food?